-How to connect a real-time clock to the Rpi
+How to connect a real-time clock to the Raspberry Pi

-Here is how we connect the DS1307 RTC module to the RPi.
+Follow this wiring diagram to connect the DS1307 RTC module to the Raspberry Pi:

 How to configure the real-time clock

-The first thing we need to do on the RPi is to enable the I2C interface by using the
+The first thing we need to do on the Raspberry Pi is to enable the I2C interface by using the

 sudo rasp-config command.
 The navigation to the I2C interface settings differ from distro to distro, but they are mainly found under the Interfacing options menu.
 Navigate to the correct options until you get to the I2C window, as shown in the diagram below.